 It may not be legal to smoke weed in Ohio, but did you know that there is no risk of jail time for growing small of amounts of marijuana?
 Thanks to decriminalization, possession of less than 100 grams is only a misdemeanor with a $150 fine.
 Even more, this goes for growing too.
 Cultivation is considered the same as possession.
 What this law means is, you could grow a very small amount of marijuana in Ohio and only face a small fine.
 It doesn’t even go on your record.

-Growing in Ohio
+Growing marijuana in Ohio

 Weed growing in Ohio is safest when done in small amounts.
-This means, you need to focus on growing the best plants possible.
+If you grow, you are a lot safer with a single plant.
 The Marijuana Grow Bible has some great tips on how to get the best yield from your plants- whether they are medicinal or not.
 It also has great advice on how to grow discretely and easily.
-Combine this with high-quality seeds and plant care products, and you’ll get high quality without a lot of plants.
+Combine this with high-quality seeds and plant care products, and you’ll get high quality without a lot of plant.

-They may not have legalized it, but weed growing in Ohio is a fairly safe practice that has great rewards.
+They may not have legalized it but weed growing in Ohio is a fairly safe practice that has great rewards.
 With the right preparation, it is easy, affordable and productive.
 Plus, you don’t even have to leave your home.

 View other states